How To Use Your Sorority Network After College

 2. Get Advice!
 Find people you’d consider asking for career advice.

 3. Get Motivated!
-Notice the ways in which others have achieved cool things—perhaps their method will work for you.
+Notice how others have achieved cool things—perhaps their method will work for you.

 Of course, one of the most challenging parts of finding a new job—starting a new anything (really)—is the potential of moving.
 As if the financial aspects and the homesickness (Anyone else?
 Just me?) weren’t enough, there’s also finding new friends, new places to hang out and drink after work, and even finding a new place to live.

 So why not search for people you already know in your new environment?
-You can even check around Facebook or sorority directories to find sisters from other chapters that might just be willing to show someone around.
+You can even check Facebook or sorority directories to find sisters from other chapters who might be willing to show someone around.

 Almost 64% of survey participants noted that their sorority network helped them feel more comfortable in a new city or area.
-81.8% noted that their sisters helped them make new friends.
+81.8%indicatedd that their sisters helped them make new friends.
 Some participants even met their significant others through their sisters.

 six sorority girls

-LinkedIn is a fantastic tool not only for networking with people that you don’t know, but perhaps more importantly, finding connections between you and those that you do know.
+LinkedIn is a fantastic tool for networking with people you don’t know and, perhaps more importantly, for finding connections with those you do know.

 Dan Klamm, the Outreach and Marketing Coordinator for Syracuse University’s Career Services, suggests joining your organization’s LinkedIn group:

 “Your organization’s LinkedIn group is a place to share news, start discussions, and meet other members.
 Some fraternities and sororities have 7,000+ members in their LinkedIn groups.
-With LinkedIn’s demographics skewing toward the 35+ crowd, joining a group like this will put you in contact with a number of well-established, mid-career professionals with many connections of their own.”
+With LinkedIn’s demographics skewing toward the 35+ crowd, joining a group like this will put you in contact with several well-established, mid-career professionals with many connections of their own.”

 Klamm also suggests actively participating in discussion threads to make the most out of this strategy.

-One of the biggest benefits of being a part of this network is helping one another.
+One of the biggest benefits of this network is helping one another.
 That’s right: you can also participate.
-Throw your expertise out there; see if there’s a sister that you can help.
+Share your expertise and see if there’s a sister you can help.

 Your good deeds might lead people to their careers (and perhaps they’ll decide to help you out in return).
-If you are a higher-up in a company, give some advice to the entry-level employee that’s busting her butt getting coffee, by posting to the alumni group.
+If you are a higher-up in a company, give some advice to the entry-level employee that’s busting her butt getting coffee by posting to the alum group.

 One anonymous recent grad said the following (which gave me SO MUCH HOPE):

 “I got my first job from a sister!
-She reached out to my chapter president about an opening at the company she worked for, so the president put us in touch.
+She contacted my chapter president about an opening at the company she worked for, so the president put us in touch.
 The girl even gave me interview and salary negotiation advice.
-I landed the job and we’ve been coworkers for the last year!”
+I landed the job, and we’ve been coworkers for the last year!”

 If that doesn’t sell you, I don’t know what will.
 Help your sisters out, let them help you, and don’t be afraid to reach out.
 You don’t join a Greek organization just for college; you do it to establish enduring, meaningful connections.
 Remember: your sisters want to help you succeed.

-In the end, it’s all about what you can learn from your sisters and your organization.
-Sure, you want to network, but the professional gain is not the only thing you can glean from your alum status.
+Ultimately, it’s all about what you can learn from your sisters and your organization.
+You want to network, but professional gain is not the only thing you can glean from your alum status.

 pi beta phi johns hopkins

 Interested in learning more about how to use your sorority network?
-Be sure to read I Heart Recruitment: The Eight Steps to Limitless Possibility for Sororities.
+Read I Heart Recruitment: The Eight Steps to Limitless Possibility for Sororities.

 I Heart Recruitment by Colleen Coffey and Jessica Gendron